WhitehillGroup/docs/docs/index.md

 If you're using the F3X plugin in studio, it tends to have a habit of breaking the welds - so please don't use them when working with our products.
 If you're using the usual method on studio of rotating, ensure you have selected everything inside the group of the product so the welds aren't automatically deleted.

 ### Why does my product say I don't have HTTP on when I do? {#http-overload}
 If you have too many products using HTTPService at once, it can overload and won't send requests on the game server.
-You will find that on studio your products will work, this is because thsoe requests are made locally and not on a game server.
+You will find that on studio your products will work, this is because those requests are made locally and not on a game server.
 This can be fixed by removing some products/scripts in your game that may use HTTP.

 ### Are there items provided with any of our retail products? {#items-with-products}
 We may provide a few example items, however its up to you to create all the products for your game.
 Use the example products to see how items are configured and go from there.